aymennegadi/Classification/README.md

 ## Objective

-This repository is intended for students, beginners, and self-learners who want to study classification algorithms from both theoretical and practical perspectives.
-Each chapter combines intuitive explanations, mathematical foundations, worked examples, and well-structured LaTeX documentation to provide a clear and comprehensive learning experience.
+This repository is intended for students, beginners, and self-learners who want to study machine learning classification from both theoretical and practical perspectives.

+Each chapter combines:

+* Intuitive explanations
+* Mathematical foundations
+* Step-by-step derivations
+* Worked numerical examples
+* Algorithmic workflows
+* Python implementation examples
+* Professional LaTeX documentation

+The objective is to provide a clear, structured, and comprehensive learning resource that bridges theory and practical implementation.